steveetm/extjs4_mvc_skel/README.md

-Large ExtJS4 MVC application skeleton
+Large ExtJS4 MVC application skeleton with Webpack
 ===

 This is an ExtJS 4 MVC application skeleton.

+How to use
+--
+`npm install` to install all dependency

+`npm run watch` to start a webpack-dev-server with hot reloading

+`npm run build` to build app into ./dist